lengning/PCA-wrapper/README.md

 - prefix_perc_sdev.csv
 : Percentage of SD explained by each PC

-If Projected==T, - prefix_sort_by_absloading.csv will not be provided.
+If Projected==T, "prefix_sort_by_absloading.csv" and "prefix_loading.csv" will not be provided.

-If Projected==T, - prefix_perc_sdev.csv will show percentage of variance that can be explained by File1 (bulk) data
+If Projected==T, "prefix_perc_sdev.csv" will show percentage of variance that can be explained by File1 (bulk) data

 The ‘prefix’ is defined as the filename of the input file (the string before the suffix, like the string before ‘.csv’)